cloudfoundry/bosh-alicloud-cpi-release/docs/cf/install-cf.md

 ```

 Upload cf releases (important in China regions, skip it in oversea region)
-Install maybe very slow in China regions, so you can upload your releases first,
+Install maybe very slow in China regions, so you can upload your releases first.
-Get releases from [cf-release-277](http://bosh-alicloud.oss-cn-hangzhou.aliyuncs.com/cf-release-278.zip) and unzip it.
+Get releases from [cf-release-278.zip](http://bosh-alicloud.oss-cn-hangzhou.aliyuncs.com/cf-release-278.zip) and unzip it.

 ```